Purchases made through my links help support this website, at no additional cost to you. Details.

 So, click back to the sitemap (or the previous page) if you don’t want to see this ATC (artist trading card).

 Generally, my artwork does not include nudity.
 If you know me in real life, I tend to lead a very G- or PG-rated life.
-(Okay, my life may be odd, but I’m usually a squeaky-clean, Disney-type person.)
+(I’m usually a squeaky-clean, Disney-type person.)

 If you’re okay with images with upper-body nudity, scroll down.

-Today, the restaurant is famous for great burgers, informal and eclectic decor, and at least one mischievous ghost.
+Today, the restaurant is famous for great burgers, informal and eclectic decor.

 The images in this ATC include a photo that I took at Wunsche Bros.
 Cafe.